Flying high: Cryptocurrency in the world of travel

 Commencing as a trading opportunity and quick income source, cryptocurrency globally has evolved into a viable payment method for goods and services including holidays.
 This not only includes purchasing holidays but also the act of travelling.
 As numerous countries have accepted cryptocurrency globally, hotels, travel agents, and shops have followed suit to incorporate it into their operations.

 Cryptocurrency has simplified travelling for several reasons.
 Increased acceptance translates into enhanced public visibility, leading more companies to offer it after witnessing benefits such as fewer refunds and heightened customer satisfaction.
 This, in part, has simplified travelling for holidaymakers as the technology cryptocurrency is built on offers quick online booking without security or administrative hurdles, or added expense fees.
 Crucially, it eliminates the requirement for currency exchange before or during travelling between countries, making continental travel straightforward.
-Consequently, tourists are more likely to spend money on souvenirs, online shopping, or even in an online crypto casino.
+Consequently, tourists are more likely to spend money on souvenirs or online shopping.

 The Dawn of Cryptocurrency in Travel Cryptocurrency was introduced into travel payments around 2013.
 The American-based site Cheap Air began accepting it as payment for flights.
 Introducing cryptocurrency into the travel industry was not a simple process.
 One report by a crypto trading company identified the travel industry as the sector with the largest number of companies adopting crypto as a payment method, with 11.54 percent of travel companies in the report doing so.